-The nephew of a Trustee provides services to the District.
-The total amount paid to this individual for the year ended December 31, 2015 was \$5,090.
+The nephew of a Trustee provides snowplowing and sanding services to the District.
+The total amount paid to this individual for snowplowing and sanding services the year ended December 31, 2016 was \$10,200.

 NOTE 6 - COMPARATIVE DATA/RECLASSIFICATIONS

 Comparative total data for the prior year have been presented in selected sections of the accompanying financial statements in order to provide an understanding of the changes in the District's financial position and operations.
 Also, certain amounts presented in the prior year's data have been reclassified to be consistent with the current year's presentation.